mongodb-developer/tanstack-start-mongodb-tvshow-tracker/README.md

 # Movie/TV Show Tracker with TanStack Start and MongoDB

-A small full-stack app for tracking the TV shows you are watching.
+A full-stack app for tracking the TV shows you are watching.
 Search for a show, add it to your list, and log episodes as you go.
 Show metadata comes from [TMDB](https://www.themoviedb.org/), and your list lives in MongoDB.